jm-rcc/hpc-docs/software/GCTA.md

 # GCTA
 ## Homepage
 [https://yanglab.westlake.edu.cn/software/gcta/](https://yanglab.westlake.edu.cn/software/gcta/)
-`category: {i}`
+`category: bio`
 ## Installed versions

 | Module | Version | Toolchain | Options |
 | :--- | :--- | :--- | :--- |
  | gcta/1.94.0beta-gfbf-2022a | 1.94.0beta | gfbf-2022a |  |

->GCTA (Genome-wide Complex Trait Analysis) is a software package, which was
-> initially developed to estimate the proportion of phenotypic variance explained
-> by all genome-wide SNPs for a complex trait but has been extensively extended
-> for many other analyses of data from genome-wide association studies (GWASs).
+GCTA (Genome-wide Complex Trait Analysis) is a software package, which was initially developed to estimate the proportion of phenotypic variance explained by all genome-wide SNPs for a complex trait but has been extensively extended for many other analyses of data from genome-wide association studies (GWASs).